Reviewed by: MyTaxRebate Team on 9 Mar 2026

 Reviewing all four open years together in a single MyTaxRebate engagement often reveals multiple overpayment types in different years: emergency tax in year one, an unused Home Carer Credit in year two, and qualifying medical expenses across several years.
 Combining all claims into one submission means Revenue issues a single refund payment rather than multiple smaller amounts.
 Typical combined refunds for students and first-time workers across 2022, 2023, 2024, and 2025 range from eight hundred to four thousand euros, depending on earnings and qualifying expenses each year.

-• Assuming credits are applied automatically.
+- ✗Assuming credits are applied automatically.
 Credits are only applied if Revenue has issued a Tax Credit Certificate to your employer.
-Without registering on myAccount, no credits are applied and emergency tax deducts at 40%.
+Without registering on the Revenue system, no credits are applied and emergency tax deducts at 40%.

-• ✓ Credits only apply if a Tax Credit Certificate is issued to the employer — register on Revenue myAccount
+- Credits only apply if a Tax Credit Certificate is issued to the employer - register on the Revenue system

 Frequently Asked Questions